 It’s for you, and you can customize it to fit your busy schedule any way you wish, including different times on different days.
 It’s all okay.

 I have included more good tips to help you along the way.

 If you struggle to find the best time to practice self-care, you might find it easier in the morning.

 You could get up just 15 or 30 minutes earlier if you’re a busy parent.
 It can be the perfect opportunity to practice self-care.

 Alternatively, if you are a parent, you could focus on self-care in the evenings when the kids have gone to bed.

 It doesn’t take long to practice self-care, so you should always be able to squeeze it in somewhere.

-If you are a single woman and look for more connections with others, both mornings and evenings can work out great.
+If you are a single woman and looking for more connections with others, both mornings and evenings can work out great.

-Gyms and fitness centers are a hub of activity before morning business work hours, and the same happens in the evening after the business day ends.
+Gyms and fitness centers are a hub of activity before morning business work hours; the same happens in the evening after the business day ends.

 Automating Daily Tasks